Tandem Money

 Tandem is one of the UK's original challenger banks.
 Tandem is a digital bank with a mobile app, and no branches.

 The acquisition of Harrods Bank in 2017 allowed the company to provide services using the former's banking licence.
 Tandem Bank Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 Tandem has offices across the UK in Blackpool, Cardiff, Durham and London, employing over 500 people.

 History

 The company was founded by Ricky Knox, Matt Cooper and Michael Kent in 2014.

 In December 2016, Tandem announced that it had secured a £35 million investment from The Sanpower Group, the Chinese company that also owned the department store House of Fraser; however, £29 million of this investment was later revoked by Sanpower over concerns that the Chinese Government would object to the investment following increased restrictions on outbound investment in China.
-This resulted in a delay in the launch of Tandem's savings products, which, at the time of the revocation, was expected imminently and, more importantly, meant that Tandem volunteered the return of their banking license but retained all other permissions.
+This resulted in a delay in the launch of Tandem's savings products, which, at the time of the revocation, was expected imminently and, more importantly, meant that Tandem volunteered the return of their banking licence but retained all other permissions.

+In April 2018, Tandem launched fixed-term savings accounts, offering one-, two- and three-year terms through its app.